-Local school officials are warning parents about the dangers behind a trend of students making 'slime' with a common household cleaning item.
+Local school officials are warning parents about the dangers behind a growing trend of students making 'slime' with a common household cleaning item.

 Wiley Middle School Principal Chris Simpson sent a letter to parents alerting them that some students have been making 'slime' at home or at school with Borax and other household products.
 Simpson said, in some cases, students have brought Borax to school in a water bottle to make the 'slime.'